 The many comedy sequences are each built upon a simple premise, getting crazier and wilder as Langdon's innocent man-child character keeps repeating the same hopeless solution to each problem, enlarging the disastrous miscalculation each time.

-A very young Joan Crawford appears periodically as a concerned love-interest that is undeterred by the multiplying mishaps that follow Langdon's character from place to place as he attempts to cross the North American continent on foot and win the race.
+A very young Joan Crawford appears as a concerned love-interest that is undeterred by the multiplying mishaps.
+She appears periodically to meet Harry as he troops from place to place in his attempt to cross the North American continent on foot and win the race.

 Langdon has to eventually face down a tornado that is wrecking a small western town, and he goes through the experience with a number of complicated sight-gags that may not be Buster Keaton level for sheer bravado, but they are hilarious and inventive, and show why Langdon remains memorable to classic comedy fans and also distinct and unique from the bigger names of Buster, Chaplin and Harold Lloyd.

 A website dedicated to Harry Langdon - Feet of Mud.com

 AMAZON: Harry Langdon ...The Forgotten Clown - Contains the films: The Strong Man / Tramp, Tramp, Tramp / Long Pants)

 Original Page March 28, 2016 | Updated October 2019